 Jo has co-authored a web based training programme on consent and has written numerous articles on healthcare Law for both the national and specialist press.

 She is also a parent founder of Forest Bridge School in Maidenhead (www.forestbridgeschool.org.uk) which is a special needs school for pupils on the Autistic Spectrum.

-Jo lives with her teacher husband, son James and a cat called Lily.
+Jo lives with her teacher husband, son James and two rescue cats called Linen and Fleur.
 Jo is a fan of Salt and Vinegar crisps and Sauvignon Blanc.

 Simon Robinson is an experienced barrister and a CEDR Accredited mediator specialising in employment and equality law and cases on mental health and mental capacity.
 He has a particular interest in human and minority rights and has an LL.M in Human Rights Law.
 Simon is a CEDR Accredited Mediator, a Civil Mediation Council Registered Mediator and a member of the Chartered Institute of Arbitrators.

 Simon provides advice and representation, in both Tribunal and the Court of Protection, in mental health and mental capacity cases, including lasting powers of attorney, deputyship and deprivation of liberty cases.
 He also teaches at Manchester Metropolitan and Northumbria Universities, including mental capacity law.

 Simon has experience of working with senior clinicians and healthcare managers.
 He is a regular speaker at national conferences for health and social care providers on topics including duty of candour, investigations, mental capacity and safeguarding.

 Simon lives with a menagerie of dogs, cats, a tortoise, fish and a consultant clinical psychologist.
 He prefers ready salted crisps.

 Articles & Publications